mbraga24/Shopify-Frontend-Assessment/README.md

 - [Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/react)

 #### Notes
-Through the code in this project I used mixins to avoid repetition on my .scss files, I followed the [BEM methodology](http://getbem.com/introduction/) (Block Elements Modifiers), and Sass variables for my breakpoints.
+In this project I used mixins to avoid repetition on my .scss files, I followed the [BEM methodology](http://getbem.com/introduction/) (Block Element Modifier), and Sass variables.

 [Back To The Top](#frontend-assessment)